How Anik Singal Built Lurn From Scratch And The #1 Skill You Need In Business

 Anik Singal’s Conversion Academy

 Yep, absolutely.
-And each of those elements are critical in their own right.
+And each of those elements is critical in their own right.
 I know that you are a big fan of copywriting.

 And because that is obviously the mechanism by which you communicate with people and move people to take action.